 Bonuses offered in the MLS should match other promotions, but listing brokerages are responsible for upholding what is offered in the MLS.

-Photos: For all new listings entered after Nov.
-1, 2012, with the exception of land, at least one digital photo/plat map/rendering shall be submitted within seven days of entering the listing into the Canopy MLS system, except where sellers expressly direct that digital images of their property not appear in the MLS compilations.
+Photos: With the exception of land, at least one digital image (photo/plat map/rendering) of each property listed in the MLS shall be submitted to the Service immediately upon saving the listing as “Active,” except where sellers expressly direct that photographs of their property not appear in the MLS compilations.
+However, an image or photo is not required of any listing in Coming Soon-No Show status until such time that the listing’s status is changed.
 Written documentation requesting that a digital image not be submitted, signed by the seller, should be available for review if requested by the Service.
-For new construction only, if using a photograph (excluding artist renderings) that is similar to but is not a photograph of the actual listing, users must include the disclaimer "example photo" across the photograph.
+At least one photo must be an exterior view of the property structure for sale with the exception that for land, a plat or map of the specific property is acceptable.
+All photos uploaded must be representative of the property, landscape, views, neighborhood and surrounding community.
+If using a photograph (excluding artist renderings) that is similar to but is not a photograph of the actual listing, users must include the disclaimer "example photo" across the photograph.

 “New Construction=Y/N” New construction means the Certificate of Occupancy is no more than two years old and the home has never been lived in.
 New Construction does not include remodeling.